 About the Author

-Dr. Danny Hayes earned his DMD degree from the Temple University School of Dentistry.
+Dr. Danny Hayes , cosmetic dentist in Crown Point, IN, earned his DMD degree from the Temple University School of Dentistry.
 He’s also a member of the American Academy of Cosmetic Dentistry and has pursued continuing education in cosmetic treatments, as well as fixed and removable prosthodontics.
 To learn more about his practice, contact him through his website.